Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Proofs

 \subsection{Proof of Theorem~\ref{maintwo}}

 \begin{proof} We define that a fraction tends to infinite if its numerator is larger than $0$ and its denominator is $0$.
-In this case, we do not need to consider the set $S$ such that $H(S)=0$.
-Then Eq.~(\ref{eq: estimator}) is equivalent to $k(F|H)=\kappa^{*}+(1-\kappa^{*})\inf_{S \subseteq \support(F)}\frac{G(S)}{H(S)}$.
-We subtract it with the estimation after regrouping Eq.~(\ref{eq: newdist}), i.e.,
+In this case, we could remove the constraint $\Pp(S)>0$ in Eq.~(\ref{eq: estimator}) and rewrite it to $\kappa^*=\pi+(1-\pi)\inf_{S \subseteq \support(\Pu)}\frac{\Pn(S)}{\Pp(S)}$.
+We subtract it with the new class prior after regrouping (Eq.~(\ref{piprime})), i.e.,